-Many developers struggle with the question of whether or not to develop a new application from the ground up with the intent to deploy to multiple platforms.
-In the short term, this can appear as a large extra overhead cost, as it can be complicated to make sure that an application runs smoothly on all target devices and quality assurance testing takes extra time for cross platform app development.
+Many developers struggle with the question of whether or not to develop mobile application.
+A new application from the ground up with the intent to deploy to multiple platforms.
+In the short term, this can appear as a large extra overhead cost.
+As it can be complicated to make sure that an application runs smoothly on all target devices and quality assurance.
+Testing takes extra time for cross platform app development.
 In general, the time that it takes to develop mobile application software for additional platforms is less than the time it takes to create the first iteration.

 The primary reason that anyone would want to pursue cross-platform app development is to access the largest possible user base, which can mean huge increases in revenue and exposure down the line.
 Developing for only one platform limits the number of people able to use your application.
 Which can, in turn, severely limit the growth potential of the app.
 The majority of users only have access to a single type of mobile platform.
 So it’s important to spread your cross-platform application across as wide a variety of platforms as possible.